Cookies for breakfast? These No-Bake Breakfast Cookies are not only delicious but also healthy! They're the perfect way to start your day.

 These oat-based unbaked cookies are great for breakfast on the go, a mid-afternoon treat, or a post-workout snack.
-They’ve got a lot going for them — nut butter, seeds, and dried fruits.
-They’re gluten-free (if using GF oats) and oil-free as well.
-Recipe and photo by Ann Oliverio, from Crave, Eat, Heal: Plant-Based Whole Food Recipes to Satisfy Every Appetite* reprinted with permission © 2015 Front Table Books.
+They’ve got a lot going for them—nut butter, seeds, and dried fruits.
+And they’re also gluten-free (if using GF oats) and oil-free!

 No-Bake Breakfast Cookies